swt30/thesis/chapters/02-eos/02-eos.md

 I confirmed that my chosen EOS approaches the TFD (the high-pressure limit EOS) as pressure increases.
 @Fig:eos-contours shows this.
-I made no attempt to match or smooth the boundaries between each region, trusting the published equations of state as being accurate within their range of validity.
+I made no attempt to match or otherwise smooth the boundaries between each region, trusting the published equations of state as being accurate within their range of validity.
 This leads to some false density discontinuities which are visible in the final output.
 I have chosen to leave these as they are, because there is no justification for artificially smoothing out the density profile.